Prologue: It Takes a Thief…

 The VIP room lived up to its name.
 The walls were painted gold and large monitors rested on the walls.
 It was furnished with leather chairs and sofas, each given a good deal of space between one another.
 The chatter and scents of people from below dissolved there, leaving only solitude and a pleasant hint of flowers in the air.
 The room, while large enough to hold a party of fifty if necessary, was devoid of almost anybody.
 The one exception, Gerard aside, was a girl – the true Cassidy Cain.

 Even if she wasn't the only person in the room, she would have drawn attention.
 First there was the way she carried herself.
-She sat at one of the sofas with perfect posture, crossed legs, and her hand to her chin.
-He felt as if her eyes were probing him.
+She sat at one of the chairs with perfect posture, legs crossed, and her hand to her chin.
+Her eyes probed him.

-The third distinctive element of her appearance was how she dressed herself.
+Finally, there was the way she dressed.
 Like her ally, she wore an ebony suit.
 Her own outfit was composed of a long sleeved jacket, knee length skirt, stockings, knee boots, and choker necklace.
 The only articles of her appearance which wasn't black were her red tie, white blouse, and her lips and fingernails which she painted a light shade of pink.
 The clothes themselves were impeccably well made and tailored to showcase her slender, toned figure.
 She left no doubt that she was a member of high society.

 "Good evening, Mister Turner," she greeted with a soft-spoken, articulate voice.
-"I offer my sincerest apologies for the cloak and dagger routine.
+"I offer my humblest apologies for the cloak and dagger routine.
 My circumstances force me to tread with caution."

-He moved in closer, got a better view of her, and said, "You're… not Athena Whitwick…"
+He moved in closer and got a better view of her.
+"You're… not Athena Whitwick…"